luiszeni/dog_breed/README.md

     ```

 2. [Optional]  Build the docker-machine and start it.
-You should have the Nvidia-docker installed in your host machine
+It would be best if you had the Nvidia-docker installed in your host machine.

     2.1.
 Enter in the docker folder inside the repo
     ```Shell